Military Armament Corporation

-Military Armament Corporation (MAC) was an American manufacturer of small arms, co-founded by Gordon Ingram, an engineer and gun designer, and Mitchell WerBell, owner of SIONICS, which manufactured gun sound suppressors.
-It is known for manufacturing the MAC-10 and MAC-11 machine pistols in the 1970s.
+The Military Armament Corporation (MAC) was an American manufacturer of small arms, founded by Gordon Ingram, a firearm designer, and Mitchell WerBell III, the owner of SIONICS, a manufacturer of suppressors.
+The company is known for manufacturing the MAC-10 and MAC-11 machine pistols in the 1970s.

 History

-In 1969, Ingram joined SIONICS as a Chief Engineer.
-WerBell added his patented silencer, manufactured by SIONICs to Ingram's machine pistol design, to create the MAC-10.
-The company focused on the military market, and attempted to sell the MAC-10 to the US Army for use in the Vietnam War.
-WerBell and Ingram demonstrated the MAC-10 to several units of the US Army, and in 1970 convinced a group of investors, Quantum Corp, that it might replace the .45 M1911 pistol as the standard sidearm of the Army.
-The investors formed a new company, Military Armament Corporation, to make and sell this weapon.
-WerBell became president of the new company and Ingram Chief Engineer, but within a year, the investors had ousted both him and Ingram from the company.
-SIONICS was later absorbed by Military Armament Corporation.
+In 1969, Gordon Ingram, the designer of the MAC-10, joined SIONICS as a Chief Engineer.
+Mitchell WerBell III designed the MAC-10's suppressor.
+The company focused on the military market, and attempted to sell the MAC-10 to the United States Army for use in the Vietnam War.
+WerBell and Ingram demonstrated the MAC-10 to several units of the US Army and in 1970 convinced a group of investors, Quantum Corp, that it might replace the M1911 pistol as the standard sidearm of the Army.
+The investors formed a new company, the Military Armament Corporation, to make and sell this weapon.
+WerBell became president of the new company and Ingram Chief Engineer, but within a year, they were both ousted from the company by its investors.
+SIONICS was later absorbed by the Military Armament Corporation.

-It stopped producing the firearms in 1973, due to internal company politics, and filed for bankruptcy in 1975.
+The company stopped producing the firearms in 1973 due to internal company politics and filed for bankruptcy in 1975.

-In 2017 SDS Imports began operations in Knoxville, Tennessee, and revived the MAC brand, importing shotguns, handguns, and most notably both the MP5 (Mac-5) and the MP5K (Mac-5K) under the MAC name.
+In 2017, SDS Imports began operations in Knoxville, Tennessee, and revived the MAC brand, importing shotguns, handguns, and most notably both the MP5 (Mac-5) and the MP5K (Mac-5K) under the MAC name.